strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 The REST API allows accessing the [content-types](/developer-docs/latest/development/backend-customization/models.md) through API endpoints.
 Strapi automatically creates [API endpoints](#endpoints) when a content-type is created.
 [API parameters](/developer-docs/latest/developer-resources/database-apis-reference/rest/api-parameters.md) can be used when querying API endpoints to refine the results.

-::: note
+::: note NOTES
-The REST API by default does not populate any relations, media fields, components, or dynamic zones.
+* The REST API by default does not populate any relations, media fields, components, or dynamic zones.
 Use the [`populate` parameter](/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md) to populate specific fields.
+* Media Library [folders](/user-docs/latest/media-library/organizing-assets-with-folders.md) are not accessible through the REST API.
 :::

 ## Endpoints

 For each Content-Type, the following endpoints are automatically generated: